 This job is offered on a permanent basis, working an average 38-hour working week.
-The starting salary for this position is £28,000 - £35,000 per annum dependent on knowledge and experience, and there is no upper salary limit.
+The starting salary for this position is £28,000 and there is no upper salary limit with a salary review at 6 and 12 months.
 We regularly review salaries and we link pay to both personal and company performance.
 This post is also eligible for bonuses.

 We're happy to look at opportunities to work from home and we offer a range of partner office spaces for to you to work from across Surrey.
 All staff are entitled to 28 days paid annual leave plus public holidays.

 All staff are expected to travel to and from our primary client locations as required, however COVID-19 has meant travel has been significantly reduced and most work is done from home.
 We provide top of the range technology and equipment to facilitate effective home working.
 For those preferring to work from an office (e.g. where people live in shared accommodation or have limited home space), this can be facilitated.

 We're committed to helping everyone who works for us to learn, grow and develop their career.
 You'll find plenty of training opportunities, from formal courses to informal training with our partners and shared learning within the team.
 If there's something relevant you particularly want to train in, we're usually happy to make that happen, too.

 The range of sectors Applied Resilience works with means that you'll get to work with a wide variety of partners across many areas of resilience, as well as experience of responding to all sorts of incidents.
 Working for us is a great addition to any career in resilience, and our long-term employees go on to exciting and varied roles as they build their career.

 You should also download the AR Staff Values.
 We use our Values to assess interviewees as well as manage performance and compensation.